 3. Create an incredible customer experience

-Car-buyers today shop differently than those of the past.
-Today’s online shopper does not like interacting with salespeople or company representatives until they absolutely have to.
-They would rather conduct their own research online before talking to you.
+Today’s online shopper doesn’t like interacting with salespeople until they absolutely have to.
+It’s not you — it’s them.
+The internet has changed everything.
+Customers would rather conduct their own research online before talking to you.

 What does this mean for your dealership?
 When a customer does fill out an online form, they are serious about buying.
 What happens next in the customer experience is critical to closing the sale.

-When a prospect sends you a message or fills out an online lead form, they are testing you.
-They want to see if you are going to take care of them if they become a customer.
-This is a test you cannot fail, or you will never see that prospect again.
+When a prospect sends you a message or fills out an online lead form, consider it a test.
+They want to see if you’re going to take care of them if they become a customer.
+This is a test you can’t fail, or you will never see that prospect again.

 An incredible customer experience is responsive and personalized.
 Here are three ways to accomplish both:

-2. Understand Your Customer.
+- Understand Your Customer.
 CRMs not only help dealerships follow up fast, but they also keep customer information organized and at your salespeople’s fingertips.
-You will blow customers away with what you “remember” about them– from their occupation to vehicle preferences– and you will look more conscientious and personable in the process.
+You will blow customers away with what you “remember” about them– from their occupation to vehicle preferences.
+You will look more conscientious and personable in the process.

 Video messages have proven to be highly effective.
 According to VidYard, companies saw a 500% increase in email conversions when they included a personalized video.